student-GunjanPandey/Hacknova_hackathon-/README.md

 🔐 Login & Register
 Simple login/register page that redirects to the Empowerment page.

+- Interactive chatbot to provide health guidance
+- Responsive design for easy use on mobile and desktop

 Empowerment hub provides access to all features.

 🔗 Pages Included